 For the most part, resilient people have skills such as problem solving and regulating emotions which are needed to handle the unexpected downfalls and hardships in life.

-While children may lack the ability to express their frustrations or fears, we as parents and educators can teach them how to work through their problems positively.
+While children may lack the ability to express their frustrations or fears, we as parents can teach them how to work through their problems through positive parenting.

 There is no tried and tested formula to raise resilient children, but here are some “bad habits” parents of resilient kids avoid doing.